 The test material will be composed following a similar approach as in MPEG audio codec standardization.
 First, a call will be sent out for stereo test material according to a number of generic audio signal categories.
 Then, an independent selection entity (tbd) will identify e.g. 12 (exact number is tbd) critical items per experiment, which are representative for assumed typical IVAS application scenarios (to be detailed).

-The selection panel will identify, based on material coded by the candidate and reference codecs, a set of critical test items covering all the following generic audio signal categories with a focus on the music categories (to be revised based on what is applicable to IVAS):
+The selection panel will identify, based on material coded by the candidate and reference codecs, a set of critical test items covering all the following generic audio signal categories with a focus on the music categories:

+Stereo - generic stereo audio signals with a focus on music categories:

 Pop, with and/or without vocals

 Classic, with and/or without vocals